-Please note the information below relates to the 2019 Wiggle Manchester Half.
-2020 details will be confirmed shortly.
+Please note the information below relates to the 2019 Manchester Half.
+2021 details will be confirmed shortly.

 We have a disabled athletes access point at the start area, to allow easier access for disabled athletes to enter the race.
-Additionally, we have a monetary prize fund for wheelchair racers: Prizes for the 2020 are TBC but in 2019 this was:
+Additionally, we have a monetary prize fund for wheelchair racers: Please check Elite Athletes page for Elite Wheelchair entries and prize money.

 Who can enter?